bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 to it's heatsink.

-Once you've confirmed that the serial console is working, reassemble the unit to the point where you install the hard drive.
-There's no need to put the plastic cover back on for the moment because later in the procedure the hard drive will need to be removed again.
+Once you've confirmed that the serial console is working, reassemble the unit and install the hard drive but there's no need to put the plastic cover back on for the moment because later in the procedure the hard drive will need to be removed again.

 ### Download and expand uInitrd